thomasthrr/Text-Analysis-Project/instructions.md

 - Start by taking detailed, comprehensive notes about where you're stuck or what you're trying to accomplish.
 - Ask ChatGPT by providing your question or issue.
 Make sure to prompt it thoroughly so it may better understand your problem.
 - Once ChatGPT responds, make sure to read their message carefully and consider their suggestions.
 Remember, responses from ChatGPT could be wrong, so it's essential to test and look for additional official documentation.
-- **Take screenshots** during your ChatGPT session to document your learning progress, which you will use in your write-up.
+- Include ChatGPT Shared Links in comments or in a separate document, and/or **take screenshots** during your ChatGPT session to document your learning progress, which you will use in your write-up.
+For example: you can add "I asked ChatGPT about the best practices of writing comments.
+See detailed conversation: [ChatGPT Shared Link](https://chat.openai.com/share/d4445b1e-f99a-413f-a588-e4447dc73cc)"

 ---

 ## Part 4: Project Writeup and Reflection

 Write a summary of your project and your reflections on it in [`README.md`](README.md), using [Markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 There is no need to use fancy words or ChatGPT.
 The [`README.md`](README.md) file should consist of the following sections: